Analyzing Differentiable Fuzzy Logic Operators: Results

-The Gödel t-norm performs worse than the supervised baseline.
-This is probably because the min aggregator is not a very good choice as it only increases the truth value of a single instance, which might be just an exception as argued in Section \ref{sec:aggr_min} and evident from the low values of $\mpupdateratio$ and $\mtupdateratio$.
+All configurations are run with $w_{\dfl}=1$ except for $T_P$ which is run using $w_{\dfl}=10$.
+The results on the $\pred{same}$ problem can be found in Table \ref{table:mnist_symmetric}.
+One general observation that can be made is that S-implications seem to work much better than R-implications.
+The only configuration with R-implications that outperform the supervised baseline is $T_Y$, $p=20$, but here the S-implication performs similar to it.
+We hypothesize this is because the derivatives of R-implications vanish whenever $a \leq c$.

-The \luk\ t-norm with $A_{LK}$ performs much worse than the supervised baseline.
-What is likely happening is that because $A_{LK}$ either has a derivative of 0 or 1 everywhere, the total gradient is very large when the condition is met.
-If instead we use the mean average error, the results stabilize and end slightly higher than the supervised baseline.
-By the definition of $I_{LK}$, $\mpratio=\frac{1}{2}$ as the consequent and negated antecedent derivatives are equal (see Equation \ref{eq:impl_deriv_luk}). $\mpupdateratio$ is very low with only 0.05, which as we argued is worse than random guessing.
-As halve of the gradient is MP reasoning, that halve is nearly always incorrect.
+The Gödel t-norm performs on par with the supervised baseline.
+This is because the min aggregator is single-passing, like the configuration as a whole.
+The single instance which receives a derivative might just be an exception as argued in Section \ref{sec:aggr_min} and evident from the low values of $\mpupdateratio$ and $\mtupdateratio$.

+The \luk\ t-norm performs worse than the supervised baseline.
+Since $A_{LK}$ either has a derivative of 0 or 1 everywhere, the total gradient is very large when it does not vanish.
+By the definition of $I_{LK}$, $\mpratio=\frac{1}{2}$ as the consequent and negated antecedent derivatives are equal (see Equation \ref{eq:impl_deriv_luk}). $\mpupdateratio$ is very low with only 0.01, which is worse than random guessing.
+As half of the gradient is MP reasoning, that half is nearly always incorrect.
 The performance of the Yager t-norm seems highly dependent on the choice of the parameter $p$.
-For $p=20$ the top performance is quite a bit higher than the baseline, although in the end it drops.
-However, for $p=2$, the results are even worse than the \luk\ t-norm, which corresponds to $p=1$.
+For $p=20$ the top performance is quite a bit higher than the baseline.
+The lower the value of $p$, the more likely it is that the derivative of the universal aggregator vanishes.
+However, for $p=2$, the results are even worse than the \luk\ t-norm, which corresponds to $p=1$, while the derivative with $p=1.5$ simply vanishes throughout the whole run.

 The product t-norm performs best and also has the highest values for $\mpupdateratio$ and $\mtupdateratio$.
-To a large extend this is because the log-product aggregator is very effective for this problem as we will see in the next section.
+To a large extend this is because the log-product aggregator is very effective, as other symmetric configurations also perform much better with it \ref{sec:mnist_symmetric_aggregator}.
+Finally, the Nilpotent t-norm performs exactly like the supervised baseline since the derivative of the universal aggregator vanished during the complete training run.